-PROGRAM GOVERNANCE AND SHARED-DECISION MAKING
+DROGRAM GOVERNANCE AND SHARED-DECISION MAKING

 Parents and families play an essential role in making decisions about the Program's direction each year.
-Many serve as members of the Center Level Parent Groups (CLPG) or the Guam Head Start Policy Council (GHSPC) and have a voice in program planning, operating activities, as well as administrative managerial decisions.
-The Head Start Act and the Performance Standards provide a listing of specific responsibilities of the Policy Council, the Guam Education Board (GEB), the Program Director and Agency Director (Superintendent).
+All families are part of their Center Level Parent Groups (CLPG).
+Several are elected as part of the Guam Head Start Policy Council (GHSPC).
+Head Start staff provide information and guidance to parents at CLPG and GHSPC meetings and then facilitate parent input in program planning activities.

 Parents are an important aspect of the shared decision-making process in every Head Start Program.
+Each center has a parent representative on the GHSPC which provides recommendations to the Guam Education Board (GEB).

-CENTER LEVEL PARENT GROUP (CLPG) - Parents' participation is very important in a child's Head Start experience.
+CENTER LEVEL PARENT GROUP (CLPG) - Parent participation is very important in a child's Head Start experience.
 For this experience to be meaningful and lasting, parents must participate in the daily program and at parent group (center) meetings.
 These monthly meetings provide an opportunity to share experiences with other parents in planning your child's learning activities.
 Center meetings also allow parents to give their input in the planning of lesson plans, activities, staff and parent training, as well as the development of health and social services.
 The teaching staff serve as advisors to this group.

-Each CLPG will elect officers (Chairperson, Vice-Chairperson, Secretary, and Treasurer) as well as a Policy Council Parent Representative and Alternate Representative.
+✗ Each CLPG will elect officers (Chairperson, Vice-Chairperson, Secretary, and Treasurer) as well as a Policy Council Parent Representative and Alternate Representative.
 No individual should hold more than one of these positions at any time.
 Contact Head Start Central Office if you have any questions or want additional information.

-2. GUAM HEAD START POLICY COUNCIL (GHSPC) - The Guam Head Start Policy Council consists of elected Parent Representatives from each CLPG and representatives from the community.
-The GHSPC has the responsibility of approving or disapproving many decisions of the Guam Head Start Program.
+★ GUAM HEAD START POLICY COUNCIL (GHSPC) - The Guam Head Start Policy

+Council consists of elected Parent Representatives from each CLPG and representatives from the community.
+The GHSPC has the responsibility of discussing and approving or disapproving many decisions of the Guam Head Start Program.
 They participate in the annual self-assessment as well as the development of the program's grant application and proposed budget.
 The Policy Council presents Head Start parent concerns, challenges, and recommended actions for the Program to the Guam Education Board who is part of the governance of the program.

-Head Start must ensure that members of the Policy Council do NOT have a conflict of interest pursuant to sections 642(c)(2)(C) and 642(c)(3)(B) of the Act.
-Thus, employees of Head Start or the Department of Education and members of their immediate family may NOT serve on the Policy Council.

-Regular GHSPC meetings offer an opportunity in which to express issues and/or concerns from parents and/or the community about Head Start.
+- ✗ Head Start must ensure that members of the Policy Council do NOT have a conflict of interest pursuant to sections 642(c)(2)(C) and 642(c)(3)(B) of the Act.
+Thus, employees of Head Start or the Department of Education and members of their immediate family may NOT serve on the Policy Council. - ✗ Regular GHSPC meetings offer an opportunity in which to express issues and/or concerns from parents and/or the community about Head Start.
 Thus, it is very important that Parent Representatives receive input from all parents regarding their issues and/or concerns during their CLPG meeting and then present them at GHSPC meetings.
-The Policy Council will then work with Program Staff to address and resolve such issues.
+The Policy Council will then work with Program Staff to address and resolve such issues. - Section Head Start Program.
+The Guam Education Board of the Department of Education has legal and fiscal responsibility of the Guam Head Start Program.
+The